Generali’s approach to emerging risks

-In a global economic world in which the use of technology, the management of Big Data and Artificial Intelligence are entering into the insurance sector, big players may turn out as new market players in financial markets leveraging on capabilities and skills to manage high technology aspects, big data and artificial intelligence.
-Fintech (organization, usually in the start-up space, where financial services are delivered through a better experience using digital technologies), techfin (technology firm that finds a better way to deliver financial products as part of a broader offering of services), apps to manage client requirements and similar are expected to improve the efficiency of internal processes and optimize the overall data usage.
+In a global economic world in which the use of technology, the management of Big Data and Artificial intelligence are entering into the insurance sector, big players may turn out as new market players in financial markets leveraging on capabilities and skills to manage high technology aspects, big data and artificial intelligence.
+Fintech (organisation, usually in the start-up space, where financial services are delivered through a better experience using digital technologies), techfin (technology firm that finds a better way to deliver financial products as part of a broader offering of services), apps to manage client requirements and similar are expected to improve the efficiency of internal processes and optimize the overall data usage.

 The role of companies working in platform may create new ecosystems radically impacting social and economic landscape, as well as financial institutions.